WomenWhoCode/Berlin/README.md

 ## How can I contribute?

 We love contributions!
 We would like to extend this collection further to contain all kinds of resources related to all programming languages, frameworks, general programming knowledge, and IT careers.
+>>>>>>> master

 Your contributions are more than welcome.
 If you have anything you liked and found useful, please share it with us: